sjoerdvankreel/firefly-synth-2/README.md

     * Might still get big but at least we know where it's happening

 * UI
+    * All the helper stuff like drag-to-matrix, copy-to etc is good
     * 100% declarative proves to be difficult (surprise).
     * Better to have a bunch of reusable components (in particular, auto-sizing grid)
     * And have plug GUI stitch those together